 Around breakfast time on Sunday, 8th March 1987, J.J.
 Holian visited Jeffery's Swag, a reservoir that is part of the Chasewater Country Park complex.
 His intention was to look for a long-staying male Greater Scaup but instead found a small, immature Scaup-type duck asleep amongst the wintering flock of Tufted Ducks.
 He brought it to the attention of A.D.
 Barter and J.J.
 Oliver and they spent some time studying the bird, but even after an hour they were unable to put a name to it.
 By this time, the Greater Scaup had been located on the main pool so they decided to do a compare and contrast.
 Armed with the Greater Scaup's details they returned to take additional notes of the mystery duck, not an easy task as it was asleep for most of the time.
 One feature they did manage to pick up on was a pronounced 'bump' at the rear of its head.
-They decided it came to the same conclusion.
+They decided it was probably a Scaup x Tufted Duck hybrid and others who independently observed it came to the same conclusion.